fizyk/pyramid_yml/docs/source/usage.rst

         env = dev # default value is dev
         # ....

+This settings key can be a path or list of path allowing you to keep configurations for production environment separately.

 .. note::
     This configuration option works on the same principle, as defining pyramid assets.
 Can be package asset path, or pathname only.